Workers binding · Cloudflare AI Search docs

 Workers binding

 Workers provides a serverless execution environment that allows you to create new applications or augment existing ones.
-Use a Workers binding to upload, list, and manage documents in your AI Search instances from a Cloudflare Worker.
-Access the Items API through the
+Use a Workers binding to search and chat with your AI Search instances from a Cloudflare Worker.

 To use AI Search with Workers, you must create an AI Search binding.
 You create bindings by updating your Wrangler configuration.
 AI Search provides two types of bindings: